 So, to conclude, we are not organic, we are better: top quality with minimal environmental impacts.

 We are currently using a 3-layer pouch designed for optimal preservation of nutritional value – it is resealable, air-tight and prevents light penetration.
 Unfortunately, this packaging material is neither biodegradable nor recyclable.
 There are currently lots of discussion about packaging materials presumably biodegradable or recyclable, but which aren’t in practice.
 At this early stage we are still investigating alternatives and for the time being have opted for the safest approach from a food safety and nutrition perspective.
 We however take this very seriously and hope to be able to provide better packaging in the future.

 No food supplement will ever be able to replace a healthy diet and lifestyle.
 However, spirulina is an amazing ‘insurance policy’ especially recommended for athletes, vegan and vegetarians:

 • Spirulina contains more than 60% easily digestible and available proteins, including all essential amino acids, which makes it the ideal partner to a vegan diet.

-• One of these proteins is the natural blue pigment phycocyanin that has anti-inflammatory, anti-viral, anti-cancer and anti-oxidant properties
+• One of these proteins is the natural blue pigment phycocyanin that has anti-inflammatory and anti-oxidant properties

-• Spirulina also contains the green pigment chlorophyll, and more of the red-orange pigment a beta-carotene than even carrots.
-Beta-carotene is an anti-oxidant with anti-cancer properties.
-It is also a safe precursor of vitamin A because there is no risk of overdose.
+• Spirulina also contains the green pigment chlorophyll, and more of the red-orange pigment beta-carotene than even carrots.
+Beta-carotene is an anti-oxidant and safe precursor of vitamin A because there is no risk of overdose.

 • No other food contains higher amounts of iron and is as easy for your body to assimilate.
 This is critical because iron deficiency is common, especially in children and pregnant women.